 - "Mast" is an old English word for meat.
-It refers to a tree's crop.

-- Oak trees can produce up to 10,000 acorns.
+It refers to a tree's crop. - Oak trees can produce up to 10,000 acorns. - A Valley oak can produce up to 500 lbs. of acorns in a year.

-- But...

-Acorns - cont.
+Masting - cont.

-- Oak trees are alternate year producers. - Some acorns take 2 years to mature. - Different oaks pollinate at different times and can be adversely affected by climatic conditions. - So one particular tree or group of trees might have a productive or "mast" year, but not all acorns in all places will drop at one time.
+- Oak trees are alternate year producers. - Some acorns take 2 years to mature. - Different oaks pollinate at different times and can be adversely affected by wet weather when pollinating. - Mast cycles vary greatly.
+Good mast years occur every 2 6 years.
+Some trees are never productive and some are always very productive.